Skip to main navigation Skip to search Skip to main content

 Research Statement

-My research explores the relationship between the criminal law and society, particularly the impact of law on the most vulnerable.
-I am one of a minority of legal academics skilled in the use of qualitative and quantitative research methods.
-I have a track record over the last decade of publishing in leading international journals, producing impactful commissioned reports and attracting research funding.
+My research examines the relationship between criminal law and society, with a particular focus on the ways in which legal regulation affects vulnerable and marginalised groups.
+I am among a relatively small number of legal scholars with expertise in both qualitative and quantitative research methods.
+Over the past decade, I have established a strong publication record in leading international journals, alongside producing impactful commissioned research and securing external research funding.

-2) OLDER VICTIMS OF CRIME - exploring crimes that impact on older people and the response of the justice system to this.
-This has included exploring the phenomenon of unequal access to justice for older victims of crime including commissioned work for the Commissioner for Older People for Northern Ireland.
-It also involves advocating for age as a protected characteristic in hate crime legislation.
+This research focuses on crimes affecting older people and the response of the criminal justice system to older victims.
+A core theme is unequal access to justice, including structural, procedural, and attitudinal barriers faced by older victims of crime.
+This work has included commissioned research for the Commissioner for Older People for Northern Ireland.
+It also encompasses normative and policy-focused research advocating for the inclusion of age as a protected characteristic within hate crime legislation.

-3) HATE CRIME - This aspect of my research ties in with the other two areas of interest (public space and protecting vulnerable groups from victimisation).
-I was an expert panel member on the recent independent review of hate crime legislation in Northern Ireland.
-I have undertaken commissioned research for the European Commission on the potential for EU hate crime legislation.
-I have undertaken funded research with colleagues in the University of Limerick on cross-border public attitudes to hate crime on the island of Ireland.
+My hate crime research intersects closely with my work on public space and vulnerability.
+It examines both the doctrinal framework of hate crime law and its broader social and institutional implications.
+I was an expert panel member on the Independent Review of Hate Crime Legislation in Northern Ireland.
+I have also undertaken commissioned research for the European Commission on the potential development of EU-level hate crime legislation, and conducted funded collaborative research with colleagues at the University of Limerick examining cross-border public attitudes to hate crime on the island of Ireland.

 I have been awarded funding from the ESRC, EPSRC and other funding bodies.
-I am a member of the peer review college for the ESRC.
+I am a member of the ESRC peer review college.

 Prior to taking up my position at Queen's, I was a lecturer at Newcastle University and an associate lecturer at the University of Manchester.
 I have also held research assistant positions at the University of Manchester and the University of Aberdeen.
 I have been a visiting scholar at Osgoode Hall Law School in Toronto and Fordham Law School in New York City.